Contents

 You’ve got to start somewhere – so don’t let a small list of contacts stop you from developing campaigns and sequences.

-However, you must include email list building into your overarching email (and marketing) strategy, because sending campaigns to the same people week in week out isn’t going to get you the results you want.
+However, you must include email list building into your overarching email (and marketing) strategy because sending campaigns to the same people week in and week out will not yield the results you want.

 We encourage all of our clients to focus on building up their customer and prospect databases.
-Ideally, you want a lot of contacts, each with a lot of data – name, business, locale and one or two other qualifiers unique to your objectives.
+Ideally, you want many contacts, each with a lot of data—name, business, locale, and one or two other qualifiers unique to your objectives.

 Here are a few quick ideas for building up your contact list: